types of supporting tissues in plants, functions of plant tissues.

 WOOD OR THE XYLEM TISSUES AS TYPES OF SUPPORTING TISSUE

 What are the Xylem tissues?
-Plants generally, are knows to possesses supporting tissues which gives them definite shape, strength, rigidity and resistance against external forces such as wind and water to which they are continuously subjected.
-You can read my post on anatomy and external structure of plants and crops here
+Plants generally, are known to possess supporting tissues which give them definite shape, strength, rigidity and resistance against external forces such as wind and water to which they are continuously subjected.
+You can read my post on the anatomy and external structure of plants and crops here

 TYPES OF SUPPORTING TISSUES IN PLANTS

 The main types of supporting tissues in plants are PARENCHYMA, COLLENCHYMA, SCLERENCHYMA (FIBRE), AND WOOD=XYLEM.
-The structure of some of these types of supporting tissues in plants are practically not the same
+The structure of some of these types of supporting tissues in plants is practically not the same

 PARENCHYMA SUPPORTING TISSUES OF PLANT

-Where is the parenchyma tissues found or located plant internal structure?
+Where are the parenchyma tissues found or located plant’s internal structure?

-The mesophylls are composed of cells with large vacuoles and relatively thin wall.
+The mesophylls are composed of cells with large vacuoles and relatively thin walls.
 They are mainly living cells with cellulose and many air spaces within them.
-Parenchyma tissues are the most common and in abundant of plants tissue
+Parenchyma tissues are the most common and abundant plant tissue

 FUNCTIONS OF THE PARENCHYMA TISSUE